 Marine Diesel Engines Are Widely Available

-Two-Cycle vs Four-Cycle Marine Diesels
+Two-Cycle vs. Four-Cycle Marine Diesels

-The piston moves up to the top of the cylinder (the first, or compression stroke) then back down (the second, or power stroke) as the crankshaft rotates.
+In a two-cycle engine, the diesel cycle of intake, compression, combustion (power), and exhaust occurs in two strokes, resulting from one complete crankshaft rotation.
+The piston moves up to the top of the cylinder (the first, or compression, stroke) and then back down (the second, or power, stroke) as the crankshaft rotates.
 Both exhaust and intake occur simultaneously.

 A four-cycle engine requires four strokes during two crankshaft rotations to perform these same four functions.